Mercerenies/latitude/spec/i_syntax_and_semantics/ch5_literals.md

 Notice that the `def` symbol does *not* get double quoted but that the bare `abc` identifier becomes quoted.

-[TODO: The `statements` syntax may also change.]

-A statement sequence begins with an at-sign followed by an opening brace (`@{`), then any number of period-terminated statements, then a closing brace (`}`).
-A statement sequence is treated similarly to a list of methods.
-Each individual statement is compiled into a separate method, and then the `statements` slot on the current lexical meta object is called with no arguments.
-The resulting object is used as an array builder in the same way that the list syntax uses an array builder.
-Its `next` slot will be called, once for each statement in the sequence, then `finish` will be called and used to determine the result.

 ## User-Defined Literals

 [TODO: The `hashParen` and `radix` stuff may change as well.]